-- While traffic is a potential strength for commerce, it is a weakness when considering environmental impacts and quality of life. - In addition to traffic volumes, circulation patterns and the lack of any significant public transit options reinforce this area as "auto-dependent." - A lack of infrastructure, particularly for wastewater disposal, make achieving the full development potential for this corridor impossible.
+- While traffic is a potential strength for commerce, it is a weakness when considering environmental impacts and quality of life. - In addition to traffic volumes, circulation patterns and the lack of any significant public transit options reinforce this area as "auto-dependent." - A lack of infrastructure, particularly for wastewater disposal, limits the desired development potential of this corridor. - Route 20 is owned by MassDOT and the Town has little control over improvements.